 There is a large demand for logistics and supply chain analysts with good modelling skills.
 Graduates from this course can expect to work as logistics analysts, supply chain analysts, business consultants, business analysts and database managers.

 The MSc Logistics and Supply Chain Management can also serve as a springboard for further study for a PhD.

 Are there any scholarships and other funding?

-Factory visits like this give the students the opportunity to integrate theory with practice, and see for themselves how complex modern operations management can be.
+Factory visits provide opportunities to integrate theory with practice, and demonstrate complex modern operations management.

 Why choose the MSc Logistics and Supply Chain Management?

 Tutors describe the unique features of this Masters programme.